There are all kinds of travelers, but a few traits unite them all.

-By now, if you are a traveler yourself, or have been reading along with LL World Tour, you may make a distinction between a tourist and a traveler.
+By now, if you are a traveler yourself, or have been reading along with LL World Tour, you may make a distinction between a tourist or a traveler.
 In a nutshell, the general thinking is that a tourist jets into a new city, runs around in sneakers and a loud t-shirt seeing the most popular sights, shoves some local pizza/gelato/schnitzel into their face, and collapses into their chain hotel bed exhausted.
 A traveler slows down and gets local.
 She may sit at a café, chats up some locals, goes to a more ‘real’ part of town where people are really living and working, and enjoys a home cooked meal in someone’s home that evening with wine and fun conversation.

 Now, of course, circumstances… um, like a job… sometimes make it difficult for many of us to become more than just tourists.
 With our limited vacation time it is often difficult to really immerse ourselves into a new place and culture.
 Hence the reason I quit my ‘day job’ to travel the world.

 This is a much bantered about topic.
 We are all tourists at some point.
 I know I have certainly been one.
 I am also a traveler.
 There is no exact definition and the line blurs between the two.
 It is all subjective, of course, and isn’t the whole point of travel to dispel the stereotypes and labels?
 But, what makes one a traveler?
 Here is a little list of words to describe a person who loves to travel.
 Are they these things all the time?
 Of course not, but they need a little bit of each!

 You meet so many strangers and mix with so many cultures.
 Different languages are reaching your ears and sound like music.
 New people.
 New transport.
 New currency.
 It all changes all the time and you just go with the flow.
 You misread the train schedule and miss your train?
 No worries.
 You are not really on a schedule… so why sweat it?
 You shrug it off and go grab a beer.
 The more things change, the more flexible you become.